 Watch the Aus Open with The Locals

 January in Melbourne is all about the Australian Open.
 Everyone gets involved, and you can’t do anything without hearing about it.
 Tickets for the main courts can get very pricy very quickly.
-Live like a local and grab a ground pass.
-This pass allows you to visit all the outdoors courts.

 We’ve been early on during the tournament and watched the likes of Andy Roddick, Lleyton Hewitt & Roger Federer playing.
 Your next move should be towards the lawns.
 You will find some beautiful gardens with a big screen set up.
 As the days progress, you will see the Aussies getting into the spirit.
 Before you know, you will be cheering along with some new best mates.

 The coastal track from Coogee to Bondi is a picturesque pleasure.
 Not only will it the 6km track help you burn off the excessive beers, lattes & seafood it is packed with so much to do.
 There are plenty of rock pools, hidden beaches, parks & picnic stops to stop.
 Most of the walk is cliffside pathways.
 Finish off our walk with a true Aussie lunch, fish and chips on the beach, just don’t forget the tomato sauce!